akoen/notes/content/notes/digital_privacy.md

     > — Electronic Frontier Foundation

 <!--listend-->

--   Privacy is the right to choose what information you share and with whom you share it.

 -   You may fear these violations of privacy not because your actions are questionable, but because their judgment and intentions are.